geopy/geopy/docs/index.rst

   So instead of using an incorrectly normalized value for latitude, a :class:`ValueError` exception is now thrown (#294).

+Features and usages being phased out are covered with deprecation :mod:`warnings` when possible.
+Make sure to run your python with the ``-Wd`` switch to see if your code emits the warnings.

 To make the upgrade less painful, please read the changelog before upgrading.